Saad18/Sensor_App/README.md

 - I have learned how to work with built in sensor's (light sensor, proximity sensor, accelerometer senso, gyroscope sensor) in android.
 - I have learned how to work with Realtime graph chart in android.
 I used third party graph chart (MP Android Graph).
 -I have learned how to work with android built is notification.
 I also learn how to work with android custom notification.
+-How to service run in background in android.
+-During working with notification I have stacked with android custom notification.
+I asked question on stackoverflow and got the guideline.
+Learned form that to how to create custom notification. (asked question link: [a link](https://github.com/user/repo/blob/branch/other_file.md))